oriumgames/pecs/readme.md

 ### Resources

-Resources are bundle-scoped shared data accessible to all systems in that bundle:
+Resources are global singletons available to all systems across all bundles.
+Register them with either the builder or a bundle:

 ```go
 type GameConfig struct {